The 7 Stages of Digital Product Development

 Before actually starting development on the first version of your product, you can ask to have a scaled down version or “prototype” developed.

-Maybe this prototype will have only a basic design, include only the main features and won’t be fully integrated in the rest of your architecture.
+Maybe this prototype will have only a basic design, include only the main features and won’t be fully integrated into the rest of your architecture.

 But once you have this prototype, you can run tests with your team and your target audience.
 And see how they react as real users.
 At this stage the discussion shouldn’t be about design, but more about functionalities.